- Common types of loans used to acquire a business

 Whether you're acquiring a business or seeking to fund growth initiatives in a business, securing financing is a crucial step in achieving your goals – but understanding how to use the loan funds to cover supporting costs and drive growth can be a challenge.

-More people are turning to business acquisition as a means of pursuing financial independence every day.
+More people are turning to business acquisition to pursue financial independence every day.
 This trend is being spurred by the so-called “Silver Tsunami,” which is the demographic shift in the United States and other developed countries as the baby boomer generation reaches retirement age.

 According to the 2019 Small Business Administration (SBA) Small Business Profile, there were approximately 2.4 million small businesses owned by Baby Boomers in the United States in 2018.
 This means 45.8% of all small businesses are owned by Baby Boomers.

-Small businesses remain a cornerstone of the American economy, and this demographic shift is putting many jobs at risk.
-Now, as entrepreneurs looking for financial freedom become increasingly aware of the opportunity this situation presents, many are looking to acquire a business of their own.
+Small businesses remain a cornerstone of the American economy, and this demographic shift risks many jobs.
+As entrepreneurs looking for financial freedom become increasingly aware of this situation's opportunity, many are looking to acquire a business of their own.

-Acquira’s Accelerator Program is an intensive and comprehensive program that will teach you everything they will need to know about acquiring a business.
+Acquira's Accelerator Program is an intensive and comprehensive program that will teach you everything you need to know about acquiring a business.

 Even with that in-depth training, acquiring a business takes time and money.
-And while it may seem as simple as going to a business listing website in order to find a suitable purchase, the actual process and cost of the endeavor can be a lot more than one might expect.
+While it may seem as simple as going to a business listing website to find a suitable purchase, the endeavor's actual process and cost can be much more than expected.

-There are numerous supporting costs that go into an acquisition, everything from Quality of Earnings analysis to post-acquisition growth initiatives.
+Numerous supporting costs go into an acquisition, everything from Quality of Earnings analysis to post-acquisition growth initiatives.
 Fortunately, there are ways to help cover these expenses depending on the type of loan you receive.

-In this article, we will break down many of the typical and unexpected expenses that pop up during a business acquisition and how to cover those costs with your SBA loan.
+In this article, we will break down many typical and unexpected expenses during a business acquisition and how to cover those costs with your SBA loan.

 Regular and Unexpected Acquisition Costs

 Acquiring a small business can be a complex process.
-There are many costs beyond the purchase price of the business and many unexpected costs that will also crop up.
-Here, we'll provide you a list of many of those costs and how much you can expect to pay for them when working with Acquira.
+There are many costs beyond the purchase price of the business and many unexpected expenses that will also crop up.
+Here, we'll provide a list of those costs and how much you can expect to pay for them when working with Acquira.
 Please note, however, that these costs can be the same and sometimes significantly higher when working without Acquira.

-Here are some examples of costs you can expect to incur, as well as some unexpected costs that could arise during a small business acquisition:
+Here are some examples of costs you can expect to incur, as well as some unexpected expenses that could arise during a small business acquisition:

-- Legal fees: Acquiring a business often involves significant legal work, including drafting and reviewing contracts, agreements, and other legal documents.
+- Legal Fees: Acquiring a business often involves significant legal work, including drafting and reviewing contracts, agreements, and other legal documents.
 Legal fees can add up quickly and may be more than anticipated.
 Acquira has legal service providers that provide services for a fixed fee of $20,000.
-If you decide not to work with Acquira or a fixed fee provider, that number often runs above $50,000.
+If you decide not to work with Acquira or a fixed fee provider, that number often exceeds $50,000.

-- Capital expenditures: These are costs associated with upgrading or expanding the physical assets of the business, such as machinery or equipment.
+- Capital Expenditures: These are costs associated with upgrading or expanding the business's physical assets, such as machinery or equipment.
 The amount of capex required will depend on the specific circumstances of the acquisition and the needs of the acquired company.

-- Environmental assessments: Depending on the type of business and the property it occupies, environmental assessments may be required to determine whether there are any environmental risks or liabilities associated with the business.
-According to a report by the Environmental Protection Agency (EPA), the cost of Phase I ESAs (Environmental Site Assessments) typically ranges from $1,800 to $4,600.
+- Environmental assessments: Depending on the type of business and the property it occupies, environmental assessments may be required to determine any environmental risks or liabilities associated with the business.
+According to an Environmental Protection Agency (EPA) report, Phase I ESAs (Environmental Site Assessments) typically range from $1,800 to $4,600.

-- Typically your local bank will charge a $5000 fee to cover underwriting once you've signed a term sheet.
+- Your local bank typically charges a $5,000 fee to cover underwriting once you've signed a term sheet.
 This is usually your only out-of-pocket up-front expense – the SBA Guarantee fee of 2.6% is added to your loan.